 - Facilitate the widespread deployment of proven mobility solutions that expand personal mobility

-- FTA hosted its first informational webinar on the IMI funding opportunity on June 18
+- FTA hosted its second informational webinar on the IMI funding opportunity on June 18

 - FTA hosted its first informational webinar on the IMI funding opportunity on May 22